jgarciatorralba/fakeflix-themovieapp/README.md

 - Leave comments
 - Add movies to their favourites section

-You will find it deployed to Heroku under the url: [www.heroku-invented.com](https://github.com/jgarciatorralba)
+You will find it deployed on Heroku under the url: [https://fakeflix-themovieapp.herokuapp.com](https://fakeflix-themovieapp.herokuapp.com)

 ---